skiadas/TheoryCompCourse/notes/parsing.md

 Before moving on, let us revisit the arithmetic expressions example we start with.
 We are already seeing a case where LL(k) parsers are not sufficient.
 Essentially, the problem is that we have no way of choosing which of the rules $E\to E+T$ and $E\to T$ is the correct one to apply next, namely whether the expression is just one term of the sum of two terms.
 We would need to somehow be able to look far enough ahead into the expression to see if that "plus" is there or not.
 But that expression could be arbitrarily long, containing millions of parentheses on the way.
 No amount of lookahead can help us here.

-In general this is a difficulty that LL(k) parsers have with what are known as **left-recursive grammars**, namely grammars that contain a production rule for a nonterminal, whose right-hand side has that same nonterminal as its first element (like the expression `E\to E+T` above).
+In general this is a difficulty that LL(k) parsers have with what are known as **left-recursive grammars**, namely grammars that contain a production rule for a nonterminal, whose right-hand side has that same nonterminal as its first element (like the expression `E->E+T` above).
 These grammars almost invariably force the LL parser to commit too soon, before it has enough information to make a decision.

 Luckily left-recursive grammars can be rewritten to not be left-recursive.
 It is not enough to simply write it instead as $E\to T + E$, because that changes the associativity semantics.
 It may not matter because addition is associative, but in other cases it would matter a lot.
 We can rewrite such a grammar as follows: